jveilleux/FarmFreshWeb/hub-faqs.md

-# Hub FAQs
+# Farmers Market FAQs

 ## General FAQs

-#### Does the FFW operate hubs?
+#### Does the FFW operate Farmers Markets?

-No the FFW doesn’t actually operate hubs, we just provide the software for enterprises such as food hubs, and producers to use.
-We do have lots of experience in running food hubs though, so understand the unique challenges and needs facing food distribution enterprises.
+No the FFW doesn’t actually operate Farmers Markets, we just provide the software for enterprises such as farmers markets, and producers to use.
+We do have lots of experience in running farmers markets though, so understand the unique challenges and needs facing food distribution enterprises.

 #### What is involved in being a food hub?

-Food hubs come in many different shapes and sizes, and include farmers markets, food coops, buying groups, farm gate stalls and more.
-You can chose how you want to run your hub, but essentially a food hub sources and sells to its community.
-Each hub is configured differently, and each chooses who they will source from, who their customers will be, how delivery or collection will be organised, payment methods, mark ups, fees etc.
+Farmers markets come in many different shapes and sizes, and include food hubs, food coops, buying groups, farm gate stalls and more.
+You can chose how you want to run your hub, but essentially a farmers market sources and sells to its community.
+Each farmers market is configured differently, and each chooses who they will source from, who their customers will be, how delivery or collection will be organised, payment methods, mark ups, fees etc.

 #### What's the difference between the FFW and other online store options?

 We think the FFW is pretty great, and unique to other options out there!

 * **Networked-**
   The FFW differs from private online shops in that they can be networked with other enterprises.
-Food hubs stock the produce of multiple producers and customers can always see where their food has come from.
+Farmers markets stock the produce of multiple producers and customers can always see where their food has come from.
 * **Exposure-**
   The FFW has a directory functionality, so customers landing on our homepage may be driven to your store if your offerings match their search terms, or if you’re located close by to them.
 The FFW is a centralized place for people looking to access great, local produce, giving participating enterprises exposure to a wider customer base.
 * **Food enterprise specific-**